AhmedBegggaUA/MD2025/_sources/numpy_practice.md

     - Valid operations between compatible arrays
     - Error handling for incompatible array dimensions
     - Error handling for unsupported operations
+    - Never use input(), since it was used last year
     Example:
     ```{code-block} python
     # Example arrays